Brinton Vision – Lasik St. Louis

 The risk for complications or the need for future surgery increases in patients whose eye anatomy or tear production isn’t ideal for LASIK.
 The best LASIK surgeons in St. Louis offer LASIK plus the full spectrum of vision correction options.

-In addition to SBK, an advanced form of bladeless LASIK, there are six modern variations: ASA, EVO ICL, SMILE, Kamra inlay, LRI and Refractive Lens Exchange (RLE).
+In addition to SBK, an advanced form of bladeless LASIK, there are six modern variations: ASA, EVO ICL, SMILE eye surgery, Kamra inlay, LRI and Refractive Lens Exchange (RLE).
 The more options your LASIK surgeon has at his or her fingertips, the more likely you’ll be to have the best possible outcome.

 Q: How safe is LASIK?